CodeMonkeyCybersecurity/eos/README.md

 # Eos
-In ancient Greek mythology and religion, Eos is the goddess and personification of the dawn. chickenj0/Eos isn't quite as cool as that, but it may help you get started with ubuntu server.

 Eos aims to help make ubuntu server administration easier for those of us who weren't born in a bash shell.

 ## For example